lsu-ub-uu/cora-deployment-onlyForTest/README.md

 # cora-deployment

-This repo hold helm scripts for systemone, alvin and Diva.
+This repo hold helm charts for systemOne, Alvin and DiVA.

 ## Run locally using minicube, with fitnesse and jsclient